In This Section

 As parish volunteers, each must annually sign the “Agreement Form for Volunteers,” stating they will abide by the “Diocesan Code of Pastoral Conduct for Volunteers.”

 *Those extraordinary ministers who will be bringing Holy Communion to people in hospitals, nursing homes, other residential facilities, and/or in private homes, must also complete a VIRTUS® awareness session and submit to a police background check.

-Adult parishioners discerning a call to this ministry may contact Michael Lee in the Faith Formation & Communications Office: 920.437.0651.
+Adult parishioners discerning a call to this ministry may contact the Faith Formation & Communications Office: 920.437.0651.
 Training and Orientation will be provided.